viamrobotics/docs/docs/components/board/customlinux.md

 If your board supports hardware PWM, you will need to enable it if it is not enabled by default.
 This process depends on your specific board.

-In the current version of `viam-server`, each pin is dedicated to either GPIO or hardware PWM.
+In the current version of `viam-server`, pins designated as a hardware PWM pin can be used for PWM or GPIO output.
+GPIO input will not work on these pins.
-If a pin is designated as a hardware PWM pin, you cannot use it as a GPIO pin.

 {{% /alert %}}